Addition reaction

-An addition reaction is the reverse of an elimination reaction.
+An addition reaction is the reverse of an elimination reaction, in which one molecule divides into two or more molecules.
 For instance, the hydration of an alkene to an alcohol is reversed by dehydration.

 There are two main types of polar addition reactions: electrophilic addition and nucleophilic addition.
 Two non-polar addition reactions exist as well, called free-radical addition and cycloadditions.
 Addition reactions are also encountered in polymerizations and called addition polymerization.

 Depending on the product structure, it could promptly react further to eject a leaving group to give the addition–elimination reaction sequence.

 Addition reactions are useful in analytic chemistry, as they can identify the existence and number of double bonds in a molecule.
 For example, bromine addition will consume a bromine solution, resulting in a color change: